-Complex projects have a greater risk associated with them.
-The risk of making poor purchasing decisions, not achieving good value for money and not receiving high quality promotional goods are all increased as projects become more complex.
+Complex promotional projects, involving many items, have a greater risk associated with them.
+As the project becomes more complex, the risks of making poor purchasing decisions, not achieving good value for money and not receiving high quality promotional goods and services are all increased.

 Developing the right sourcing strategy

-The first step is to get the right specialist procurement technology; ideally a cloud based spend management platform that is capable of capturing requirements from non-expert users.
-The platform needs to be easy to use, and allow users the flexibility to specify what they want or allow them to order from a curated catalogue of products.
+Essential is to get the right specialist procurement technology in place.
+That is a specialist procure to pay solution built specifically to address this domain.
+A solution that is capable of capturing requirements from non-expert users.
+The platform needs to be quick and very easy to use.
+Allowing the users flexibility to specify what they want or order from a curated catalogue of products.

 Claritum's dashboard gives a clear overview of suppliers orders

-In addition to being easy to use for buyers, the procurement technology should allow businesses to control spending in one platform.
+In addition to being easy for employees to use, the procurement technology should also allow Procurement to establish and control suppliers and spending related to these suppliers.
 The platform should be vendor neutral and should be capable of controlling costs at all the levels of the process from sourcing to procurement through to invoicing.

 At Claritum, we help clients procure a wide range of print, packaging, gifts & premiums, uniforms & apparel and a wide range of frequently ordered products and services.
 Our cloud spend management platform streamlines thousands of catalogue-based orders, so we’ve seen what works and what doesn’t.

 Users, suppliers and procurement experts collaborate in the cloud to improve spend visibility and control, achieve cost savings and efficiencies and to reduce risk and waste.
 See how you could improve the efficiency of your promotional products purchasing.

 Read more about the Claritum spend management solution

 Take a look at some Case Studies involving promotional product spend automation